-Know that it was the collective chorus of outraged voices on social media which became a news story, which finally forced the administration to stop ignoring the problem this week and finally — if 8 days late — waive absurd the shipping restrictions of the Jones Act that were preventing the delivery of life-saving supplies.
+Know that it was the collective chorus of outraged voices on social media which became a news story, which finally forced the administration to stop ignoring the problem during Hurricane Maria and finally — if 8 days late — waive absurd the shipping restrictions of the Jones Act that were preventing the delivery of life-saving supplies during the hurricane.

 Every voice matters.